Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 ## Todo

+- [X] Local recommendations REST service
+  - [X] Create a second Flask service, one that behaves as a REST service
+  - [X] Check whether both can run simultaneously
+  - [X] Create a first back-and-forth dummy communication method
+  - [X] Add a simple method to the pages that contain recommendations on them
+  - [X] Expand this method to send all necessary information to the REST service
 - [ ] Code structure
-  - [X] Change all dynamic element communication to JSON type objects
-  - [ ] Rewrite Bash script for environment variables, including recommendations and altering the mechanism inside huwclass
-  - [X] Rewrite the huwclass.py to set up URL mappings from within
+  - [ ] Review soon-to-be-deprecated statements and replace them with appropriate alternatives
   - [ ] Structural review and rewrite of code if needed
-  - [X] Rename huwclass.py
-  - [ ] Review soon-to-be-deprecated statements and replace
 - [ ] Design improvements and tweaks (closer to the real thing)
   - [ ] Product page layout improvements
   - [ ] Stylize the dynamic shopping cart element
-- [ ] Documentation
+- [ ] Documentation (Word document started)
+  - [ ] Word document
-  - [ ] Code structure description
+  - [ ] Instruction video
-  - [X] Automatically generated HTML documentation/docstrings - skipped, for lack of results
-  - [X] UML diagram - skipped, for lack of necessity
-- [ ] Local recommendations REST service
+  - [ ] Code documentation in huw and huw_recommend
 - [ ] Optional improvements
   - [ ] Error pages
   - [ ] Image generator